lpsinger/gwcelery/doc/gwcelery.tasks.orchestrator.rst

 vetting and annotation workflow to produce preliminary, initial, and update alerts for gravitational-wave event candidates.

-The orchestrator consists of two LVAlert message handlers:
+The orchestrator consists of two IGWN Alert message handlers:

 * :meth:`~gwcelery.tasks.orchestrator.handle_superevent` is called for each
   superevent.
 It waits for a short duration of